Who will be the next James Bond? In this mystery, it helps to take a look at who took up the 007 identity most recently. History can help us here.

 - Aaron Taylor-Johnson

-Henry Cavill is a slightly more recent casting rumour, with speculation increasing when the DCU Superman movies actor became unmoored after he was axed from James Gunn’s new vision for DC movies, killed off in Mission Impossible 7, and left the Netflix series The Witcher.
+Henry Cavill is a slightly more recent casting rumor, with speculation increasing when the DCU Superman movies actor became unmoored after he was axed from James Gunn’s new vision for DC movies, killed off in Mission Impossible 7, and left the Netflix series The Witcher.

 Cavill walked away from the fantasy series on his own accord, and some people speculated it was either because he wanted to be all-in on Superman, or leaving himself open for a long Bond audition process.
 This wouldn’t be the first time Cavill eyed this role, with him having lost out when he auditioned for Craig’s part in 2006.